Credit from Away: International Baccalaureate (IB) IB credit equivalencies for each W&L department

 |Theater||5,6,7||THTR 1-HA-N (3-credit 100-level HA elective)||exempt from HA; take a different theater or dance course|

-At this time, no W&L credit is awarded in the following IB areas:
+At this time, no W&L credit is awarded in the following IB areas or for SL results:

 - Business & Management